Pobega/pobega.github.io/content/posts/thinkpad-t495s-review.md

 The standard 14" ThinkPad keyboard is as **great as ever**.
 It uses a **standard ThinkPad layout** with smile-shaped keycaps, though the **capslock key light** is a much appreciated addition compared to previous iterations.

-Compared to my X1 Carbon Gen3, the **keys feel a bit heavy**.
+Compared to my X1 Carbon Gen3 the **keys feel a bit heavy**.
 It could just be me but sometimes I feel like the heaviness causes me to miss keypresses.
-I think over time my fingers will adapt so I find it hard to take away points from the overall machine from this, but if you're a light typist this could be an issue for you.
+I think over time my fingers will adapt so I find it hard to take away points from the overall machine from this but if you're a light typist this could be an issue for you.

 ### Touchpad <i class="far fa-check-circle"></i>
 The touchpad on the T495s is **nice and large**, though the material leaves a bit to be desired.
-Unlike the higher-end X1 Carbon (which uses *glass* for its touchpad), the T495s touchpad is made of a **Mylar material** which at times can feel less fluid and even a bit sticky compared to its' glass contemporaries.
+Unlike the higher-end X1 Carbon (which uses *glass* for its touchpad) the T495s touchpad is made of a **Mylar material** which at times can feel less fluid and even a bit sticky compared to its' glass contemporaries.

 ### Trackpoint <i class="far fa-check-circle"></i>
 Ol' faithful ThinkPad trackpoint.
-The buttons feel **nice and clicky** as always, it's a pleasure to use.
+The buttons feel **nice and clicky** as always it's a pleasure to use.

 One thing to note is that I have **yet to experience any trackpoint drift** which is a huge improvement over previous iterations of the hardware.